groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ai-to-docx.md

         - icon: "far fa-image"
           title: " About AI File Format"
           content: |
-            A file with an .ai extension is an Adobe Illustrator Artwork file that contains vector graphics in a single page. it uses points to create paths for displaying the image data, thus making it safe from losing image quality if it is enlarged.
-AI file format is base don the PGF file format which are similar to AI files.
-AI format finds its major usage for logos and print media, and its initial versions were considered similar to that of EPS files.
+            A file with an .ai extension is an Adobe Illustrator Artwork file that contains vector graphics on a single page.
+It uses points to create paths for displaying the image data, thus making it safe from losing image quality if it is enlarged.
+AI format finds its major usage for logos and print media.
 AI files can be opened with Adobe Illustrator, Adobe Acrobat DC, PaintShop Pro, and CorelDraw Graphics tools.

           link: "https://docs.fileformat.com/image/ai/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOCX File Format"
           content: |
-            DOCX is a well-known format for Microsoft Word documents.
+            Docx is well-known format for Microsoft Word documents.
 Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
 Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.

           link: "https://docs.fileformat.com/word-processing/docx/"